-In Bhagavad-gita, matter is analyzed as apara, or inferior nature, whereas beyond this inferior nature there is another, superior nature the living entity.
-Living entities are also prakrti, or enjoyed, but under the spell of maya, the living entities are falsely trying to take the position of enjoyers.
-That is the cause of samsara-bandha, or conditional life.
+In Bhagavad-gita, the matter is analyzed as apara, or inferior nature, whereas beyond this inferior nature there is another, superior nature the living entity.
+Living entities are also prakrti, or enjoyed, but under the spell of Maya, the living entities are falsely trying to take the position of enjoyers.
+That is the cause of samsara-bandha or conditional life.

 Source: A.C.
 Bhaktivedanta Swami Prabhupada (2007 edition), “Teachings of Lord Kapila, The Son of Devahuti”, Page 68 & 69

 Leave A Comment